thesyscoder/CodeBridger/README.md

    - Predictable state management container for complex applications
    - Actions, reducers, store
    - Example: Integrating Redux into a React application for centralized state management

-**Additional Resources:**

-- Practice on online platforms like HackerRank, LeetCode
-- Explore advanced topics like concurrency, distributed systems
-- Build personal projects to apply your learnings

-This roadmap provides a solid foundation for mastering data structures, algorithms, and essential web development tools.
-Remember to practice consistently, explore further, and build projects to solidify your understanding.